Chapter 10 Managing Field Trials

 At the bottom there is a brief summary of the trial followed by two buttons.

 You can add Field Management Factors by clicking “Add Field Management Factor(s) to Design”.
-Clicking this opens a dialog to name your factor.
-You can name this to account for fertilizer or watering regime or inoculation or anything else.
+Clicking this opens a dialog to specify your factor.
+You can name this to account for fertilizer, watering regime, inoculation, or anything else.
+The types of management factors available is customizable in the SGN configuration file.
 This is optional and can be added from the trial detail page afterwards.

-Click “Continue” and a dialog will appear where you can specify plots for which the factor was applied.
-There is a select all button also.
+Click “Continue” and a dialog will appear where you can specify plots or plants (if you added plants during trial creation) for which the factor was applied.
+There is a select all button as well.

 Once you are done reviewing the trial you can click “Confirm” to save the generated trial into the database.
 Once the trial has saved you will see the final completion screen: